 However, infants and babies can develop dental health problems due to several reasons, so just because you are breastfeeding it doesn’t mean the baby is entirely safe.
 Supplementing with formula and later with solid foods still put your baby or toddler at risk.

 Formula is the major cause of “nursing caries” in babies and infants.
 Babies who are bottle fed have a higher chance of developing dental caries and decay.
 Baby tooth decay happens due to the presence of extra sugar, present in the form of lactose, in formula milk.
 This sugar acts as food for the bacteria present in the mouth, allowing it to grow and harm the baby’s gums and teeth.

-Another reason for dental caries in bottle fed milk is the habit of slow nursing in some babies.
+Another reason for dental caries in bottle-fed milk is the habit of slow nursing in some babies.
 If babies are allowed to hold their bottle and drink from it slowly, and for a longer period of time, it allows the milk to stay in the mouth for a longer period of time, resulting in nursing caries.
-This problem is more common in babies who are allowed to bottle feed at an older age.
+This problem is more common in babies who are allowed to bottle feed at an older age, including of course toddlers.

 Sweet foods and juices

 If a baby is introduced to very sweet foods such as juices or candies in their diet, it can lead to drastic dental problems.
 Frequent snacking throughout the day causes the teeth to be exposed to cavity-causing bacteria again and again.